misterbisson/cassandra-terraform/README.md

 sudo umount /var/lib/cassandra

 ```
-now create snapshots of the ebs volumnes and record the snapshot ids.
+now create snapshots of the ebs volumes and record the snapshot ids.
 Give this process a
 few minutes and check in the ec2 console to make sure the snapshots have been created

 ```